godaged/tictac/README.md

 By default, player gets marker 'X' and gets first move.
 PC moves its movement based on player's move.
 PC will always try to block player win or else PC tries to win.

+## Loggin
+This logs the board for each movement into a text file.